 “One of the things I said to the senate, to give them advice about the future, was that we needed to create more secure coders instead of cranking out people who write the same bugs over and over again,” she said, adding that bug bounties are mainly finding these kinds of bugs that could be found with commercially available tools and even free tools, and not fewer vulnerabilities of greater complexity that teach defenders something new, which was the direction the industry as a whole was supposed to go in.

 “When organisations think about starting a bug bounty programme, they are typically not thinking it through.
-They are not thinking how to prevent vulnerabilities in the first place, how they can enhance internal teams to help identify and prevent these issues, and how they can attract more talent to come work inside as opposed to putting out incentives and hoping for the best from the outside.”
+They are not thinking how to prevent vulnerabilities in the place, how they can enhance internal teams to help identify and prevent these issues, and how they can attract more talent to come work inside as opposed to putting out incentives and hoping for the best from the outside.”

 In her work with the UK’s National Cyber Security Centre (NCSC), Moussouris said the focus is on building capacity within organisations.
 “We don’t work on this idea that eventually you are going to offer cash.
 It’s just not necessary, as proved by the fact that Microsoft’s bug bounty did not increase the number of bug reports they received, they were just more focussed.”